Scholarship Funds, 2017

 Guidelines and Eligibility for Application

-5) A ONE-PAGE ESSAY that outlines your educational, personal, and professional goals and explains, in turn, how these connect to your plans for study abroad.
+- A 1-2 PAGE ESSAY that outlines your educational, personal, and professional goals and explains, in turn, how these connect to your plans for study abroad.

-6) TWO LETTERS OF RECOMMENDATION attesting to your academic qualifications and personal attributes.
-Ask your evaluators to explain how they know you and how long they had an opportunity to observe your academic and personal accomplishments.
-For best results, you should seek letters from professors and instructors who have taught you advanced or challenging subjects.
-If you choose recommenders who are not university faculty, they should speak to extra-curricular or work activities that are highly relevant to your major or other professional goals.
-These letters are confidential and must be enclosed in sealed envelopes on letterhead stationery with the author's signature across the sealed flap.
-Letters from relatives are not appropriate.
+- ONE LETTER OF RECOMMENDATION attesting to your academic qualifications and personal attributes.
+Ask your evaluator to explain how s/he knows you and how long s/he had an opportunity to observe your academic and personal accomplishments.
+For best results, you should seek a letter from a professor or instructor who has taught you an advanced or challenging subject.
+If you choose a recommender who is not university faculty, s/he should speak to extra-curricular or work activities that are highly relevant to your major or other professional goals.
+This letter is confidential and must be enclosed in a sealed envelope on letterhead stationery with the author's signature across the sealed flap.
+A letter from a relative is not appropriate.

-7) A LETTER FROM THE PROGRAM DIRECTOR indicating that they have been accepted into a Summer or Maymester study abroad program.
-If program acceptances have not yet been announced, a letter from the program acknowledging that the student is currently being considered for admission will suffice until acceptances are announced.
+- A LETTER OF SUPPORT FROM THE PROGRAM DIRECTOR endorsing your application and indicating that you have been accepted into a Summer or Maymester study abroad program.
+If program acceptances have not yet been announced, a letter from the program acknowledging that you are currently being considered for admission will suffice until acceptances are announced.

-No matter whether you are applying for one or for all of these scholarships, we need ONLY ONE SET of support documents (items 4-7 above).
-In other words, along with your applications, provide only:
+Whether you are applying for one or for all of these scholarships, we need ONLY ONE SET of support documents (items 4-7 above).
+In other words, you provide only:

-- 1 Print-out of your FAFSA from ATHENA
+- 1 Print-out of your “Summary of Award Package” page from ATHENA

-- 1 Letter from the Study Abroad Program Director
+- 1 Letter of Support from the Study Abroad Program Director

 Return completed application packets to: